goravel/docs/the-basics/validation.md

 ### Customizing The Error Messages

 If needed, you may provide custom error messages that a validator instance should use instead of the default error messages provided by Goravel.
-You may pass the custom messages as the third argument to the `Make` method:
+You may pass the custom messages as the third argument to the `Make` method(also applicable to `ctx.Request().Validate()`):

 ```go
 validator, err := facades.Validation.Make(input, rules, validation.Messages(map[string]string{